Kelvin340-cloud/Data-Professional-Survey-Analysis/README.md

   - Revealed Data Scientists earn the highest salaries; students the lowest.

-  - Discovered 42% found it easy to break into data, challenging common assumptions.
+  - Discovered 42% of the respondents found it neither easy nor hard to break into data, challenging common assumptions.

 ## Overview